 New Jersey requires all their utilities to comply with net metering.
 That means they’ll compensate solar owners for excess electricity uploaded to the grid at the one-to-one retail rate.

-However, in order to connect your system to the grid and benefit from net metering, its annual production cannot exceed 100% of your historical annual electricity usage.
+However, to connect your system to the grid and benefit from net metering, its annual production cannot exceed 100% of your annual electricity usage.

 Should you end up with excess credits at the end of an annualized period, you’ll be compensated at the wholesale electricity rate, which is less than the retail price that’s reflected in your net metering credits.